 Maybe you’ve taken your car in for some recent service and the mechanic let you know you needed a cooling system flush.
 Or perhaps you noticed your vehicle was a little low on coolant and when you went to top it off you noticed some gunk floating in the overflow tank or radiator.
 Or my personal favorite, you go to turn the heat on and you only get cold air even after your vehicle is well warmed up.

 These all are good indications that it may indeed by time for a radiator flush, or more accurately a cooling system flush.
+If you’ve never flushed a radiator before or you don’t know how to flush a radiator, you’ve probably got some questions.
+Like, how did all the gunk get into your radiator?
 But how did all the gunk get into to your radiator, the cap has been on tight for years so there shouldn’t be any way for contamination to get in there right?
 If all that gunk that clogged up your heater core didn’t come from outside your engine then it must be coming from your engine.
 Is there something wrong, or is something about to break?

 Before you go pulling the engine out of your car in search of bigger problems, lets figure out why your cooling system needs to be flushed even though it is a closed system.
 Antifreeze, it turns out, is more than just green water that doesn’t mind the cold weather.
 The main ingredient in Antifreeze is ethylene glycol and it is the chemical that allows antifreeze to stay liquid even in extremely cold temperatures.
 Also included in antifreeze is a certain mix of lubricants and corrosion inhibitors.
 Usually, water and steel don’t mix well as the steel will rust quickly.
 The corrosion inhibitors in the antifreeze slow this process but never stop it completely.
 Also, these corrosion inhibitors have a finite life span in your cooling system and after time will start to allow more rapid corrosion to occur.